alphagov/government-service-design-manual/service-manual/user-centred-design/resources/patterns/dates.md

 Calendar controls are not particularly useful for known dates and [some users struggle with select boxes](https://designnotes.blog.gov.uk/2013/12/05/asking-for-a-date-of-birth/).
 We're currently recommending using three fields as it's easier to reliably validate than a single field.

+Don't automatically tab between fields, as this can be unexpected behaviour that clashes with normal keyboard controls, and confuses users.

 **Tip:** If you want to trigger the num-pad on iPhones, add a pattern attribute to the input element like this: `pattern="[0-9]*"`

 ---